3dcitydb/3dcitydb-docs/source/impexp/citygml-export.rst

 expression based on xAL.
 When importing address information into the 3DCityDB, the xAL address fragment is parsed and mapped onto the columns STREET, HOUSE_NUMBER, PO_BOX, ZIP_CODE, CITY, STATE and COUNTRY of the ADDRESS table.
-Thus, it is preferable and simpler to express filter criteria on these columns.
+Thus, it is much simpler to express filter criteria on these columns.

 For this reason, the 3DCityDB ADE injects additional properties into the *core:Address* feature of CityGML that correspond to the columns of the ADDRESS table.
 By this means, these properties can be used in filter expressions.
 The mapping between ADE properties and columns of the ADDRESS table is shown below.
-Note that the citydb prefix must be associated with the ADE XML namespace (see above).
+Note that the *citydb* prefix must be associated with the ADE XML namespace (see above).
 If omitted, the CityGML 2.0 namespace is assumed given that the prefix *citydb* is used.